AdobeDocs/experience-manager-pattern-detection.en/help/using/msm.md

 ---
 title: MSM
-description: Pattern Detector code help page
+description: Pattern Detector code help page.
 exl-id: 47d3736f-146f-4674-a5e8-affad537c120
 ---
 # MSM {#msm}

-Multi Site Manager
+Multi-site Manager

 ## Background {#background}

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_msm_overview"
->title="Multi Site Manager"
+>title="Multi-site Manager"
->abstract="MSM identifies general information about the AEM Multi Site Manager feature.
+>abstract="MSM identifies general information about the AEM Multi-site Manager feature.
 This in formation is provided to help characterize the system."
->additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/aem-cloud-changes.html" text="Notable Changes - AEM as a Cloud Service"
+>additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/release-notes/aem-cloud-changes" text="Notable Changes - AEM as a Cloud Service"

-`MSM` identifies general information about the AEM Multi Site Manager feature.
+MSM identifies general information about the AEM Multi-site Manager feature.
 This information is provided to help characterize the system.

 Subtypes are used to identify different types of information:

-* `cq.livesyncconfig.found`: Detection of a `/jcr:content/cq:LiveSyncConfig` node in content that has been added to AEM, which is an indication of the use of Multi Site Manager.
+* `cq.livesyncconfig.found`: Detection of a `/jcr:content/cq:LiveSyncConfig` node in content that has been added to AEM, which is an indication of the use of Multi-site Manager.

 ## Possible implications and risks {#implications-and-risks}